roc-lang/examples/examples/AllSyntax/README.md

 # All Syntax File

 Demonstrates all Roc syntax in a single app file.
+See [all module types](https://roc-lang.org/tutorial#modules) to view syntax examples for the non-app headers.

 ## Code
 ```roc